seancorfield/honeysql/doc/differences-from-1-x.md

 The goal of HoneySQL 2.x is to provide an easily-extensible DSL for SQL, supporting vendor-specific differences and extensions, that is as consistent as possible.
 A secondary goal is to make maintenance much easier by streamlining the machinery and reducing the number of different ways to write and/or extend the DSL.

 The DSL itself -- the data structures that both versions convert to SQL and parameters via the `format` function -- is almost exactly the same between the two versions so that migration is relatively painless.
-The primary API -- the `format` function -- is preserved in 2.x, although the variadic options from 1.x have changed to an options hash map in 2.x as this is generally considered more idiomatic.
+The primary API -- the `format` function -- is preserved in 2.x, although the options have changed between 1.x and 2.x.
 See the **Option Changes** section below for the differences in the options supported.
+`format` can accept its options as a single hash map or as named arguments (v1 only supported the latter).
+If you are using Clojure 1.11, you can invoke `format` with a mixture of named arguments and a trailing hash map of additional options, if you wish.

 HoneySQL 1.x supported Clojure 1.7 and later.
 HoneySQL 2.x requires Clojure 1.9 or later.